Fractal antenna

 A fractal antenna is an antenna that uses a fractal, self-similar design to maximize the effective length, or increase the perimeter (on inside sections or the outer structure), of material that can receive or transmit electromagnetic radiation within a given total surface area or volume.

 Such fractal antennas are also referred to as multilevel and space filling curves, but the key aspect lies in their repetition of a motif over two or more scale sizes, or "iterations".
 For this reason, fractal antennas are very compact, multiband or wideband, and have useful applications in cellular telephone and microwave communications.

 A fractal antenna's response differs markedly from traditional antenna designs, in that it is capable of operating with good-to-excellent performance at many different frequencies simultaneously.
 Normally, standard antennas have to be "cut" for the frequency for which they are to be used—and thus the standard antennas only work well at that frequency.

-In addition, the fractal nature of the antenna shrinks its size, without the use of any components, such as inductors or capacitors.
+In addition, the fractal nature of the antenna shrinks its size, without the use of any extra components such as inductors or capacitors.

-Log-periodic antennas and fractals
+Log-periodic antennas

 Log-periodic antennas are arrays invented in 1952 and commonly seen as TV antennas.
 This was long before Mandelbrot coined the word fractal in 1975.
 Some authors (for instance Cohen) consider log-periodic antennas to be an early form of fractal antenna due to their infinite self similarity at all scales.
 However, they have a finite length even in the theoretical limit with an infinite number of elements and therefore do not have a fractal dimension that exceeds their topological dimension – which is one way of defining fractals.
 More typically, (for instance Pandey) authors treat them as a separate but related class of antenna.